- Prospective Students

 - Faculty Service

 The increasing complexity of public health and health services delivery has led many students to consider combining their graduate degree in public health with study in another complementary area.
 This works particularly well at Ohio State, where many of our graduate programs and professional programs enjoy strong national reputations.

-The College of Public Health partners with numerous departments and colleges at Ohio State to offer opportunities for students to pursue a dual degree or a combined degree.
-The College offers a number of dual degree options that allow students to supplement their Public Health course work with more focused interdisciplinary study from another department, while earning two graduate degrees in less time than it would take to pursue each degree independently.
-Students must be admitted to both programs separately, and admission to one program does not guarantee admission to the other.
+The College of Public Health partners with numerous departments and colleges at Ohio State to offer opportunities for students to pursue a dual or combined degree.
+The College offers a number of degree options that allow students to supplement their public health coursework with more focused, interdisciplinary study from another department.
+By pursuing a dual or combined degree, students have the opportunity to earn both degrees in a shorter amount of time than they would independently, due to the fact that some required coursework can be shared.